TheAaronCovington/ZLFN/docs/Unified_SharedData_UX_UI_Plan.md

 Last Updated: 2025-08-22

 ## Overview
-This plan defines a shared data model used across all three views (ZLFN, STN, ATN), a unified argument selector present in the main toolbar, and a phased UX/UI + functionality roadmap.
+This plan defines a shared data model used across both views (ZLFN, ATN), a unified argument selector present in the main toolbar, and a phased UX/UI + functionality roadmap.
 Switching views preserves the same active argument and data source (document, expression, or imported JSON).
 Each phase includes acceptance criteria and verification steps.

+**Note**: Semantic Tableau Network (STN) removed as per revised design (December 22, 2024).

 ## Shared Data Model Design